NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/Geometry.rst

 .. note::

    #.
-It is necessary that the point provided to define the interface needs to be closed and a quadrilateral.
+It is necessary that the points provided to define the interface needs to be closed and create a quadrilateral.
    #.
 The patch names need to be provided to identify appropriate boundaries.

 Buildings and Scaled Specimens
 ==============================

 Buildings or specimens can be defined in the ``EVT``.
-It is important here to note that there can be two types of buildings: (a) Building of interest for which the structural response is measured (b) Other neighboring buildings that impact the flow fields.
+It is important here to note that there can be two types of buildings: (a) The building of interest for which the structural response is measured (b) Other neighboring buildings that impact the flow fields.

 These can either be defined manually in a tabular format or parametrically as shown in :numref:`BuildDef`.